haera/HACS408E/content/schedule/week-10/hw/index.md

 ## Description

-For this homework you will triage a router firmware.
+For this homework you will triage a router firmware, which can be downloaded in three parts.
-For this homework your task will be to decrypt a file that was encrypted with the binary which you analyzed from last weeks homework.
-You should have all the information you need below.

 {{< downloadbutton file=FW_WRT1900ACSV2_2.0.3.201002_prod.zip text="Part 1" >}}